shinmm/gohantimes-instapost/README.md

 # gohantimes-instapost

 Lately I've been posting my cooking on Instagram quite frequently, and I usually use the same format for all of my post captions.
 Of course, repetitive tasks call for solutions solved by programming.
+Perfect way to practice development is working on a project that benefits yourself.
+Thanks for reading.

-Here is the link to my Instagram
+To start, here is the link to my Instagram, which is the main focus here.

 https://www.instagram.com/gohantimeadventures/?hl=en